SingingHead: A Large-scale 4D Dataset for Singing Head Animation: Abstract

 \section{Abstract}

 Singing, as a common facial movement second only to talking, can be regarded as a universal language across ethnicities and cultures, plays an important role in emotional communication, art, and entertainment.
 However, it is often overlooked in the field of audio-driven facial animation due to the lack of singing head datasets and the domain gap between singing and talking in rhythm and amplitude.
 To this end, we collect a high-quality large-scale singing head dataset, \textbf{SingingHead}, which consists of more than 27 hours of synchronized singing video, 3D facial motion, singing audio, and background music from 76 individuals and 8 types of music.
-Along with the SingingHead dataset, we argue that 3D and 2D facial animation tasks can be solved together, and propose a unified singing facial animation framework named \textbf{UniSinger} to achieve both singing audio-driven 3D singing head animation and 2D singing portrait video synthesis.
-Extensive comparative experiments with both SOTA 3D facial animation and 2D portrait animation methods demonstrate the necessity of singing-specific datasets in singing head animation tasks and the promising performance of our unified facial animation framework.
-The dataset and codes will be released for research purposes at: \url{https://wsj-sjtu.github.io/SingingHead/}.
+Along with the SingingHead dataset, we benchmark existing audio-driven 3D facial animation methods and 2D talking head methods on the singing task.
+Furthermore, we argue that 3D and 2D facial animation tasks can be solved together, and propose a unified singing head animation framework named UniSinger to achieve both singing audio-driven 3D singing head animation and 2D singing portrait video synthesis, which achieves competitive results on both 3D and 2D benchmarks.
+Extensive experiments demonstrate the significance of the proposed singing-specific dataset in promoting the development of singing head animation tasks, as well as the promising performance of our unified facial animation framework.
+The dataset will be released for research purposes at: \url{https://wsj-sjtu.github.io/SingingHead/}.